LoganTML/LoganTML/README.md

 ## Personal Projects

 - **RR Social Network**: Using Python, specifically NetworkX and PyVis, I constructed a social network for each book in the series Red Rising using only Python and a .txt file of each book, and analyzed the performance of several centrality measures and the Louvain Community Detection algorithm on each network.
-A more detailed analysis is available [here](https://rr-visualization.vercel.app/).
+A demo, analysis, and more detailed description of the process is available [here](https://rr-visualization.vercel.app/).
 - **Tabulator**: A chrome extension that groups tabs by URL, immediately reducing clutter and improving organization.
 Currently [published](https://chrome.google.com/webstore/detail/tabulator/jmblkmlknemipmflaegcnaiadfpfekbd) on the Chrome Web Store with 7 downloads.
 Code available [here](https://github.com/LoganTML/tabulator).
 - **Bro2Bro**: A web application based on an app from the TV show Silicon Valley.
 Created using HTML/CSS, JavaScript, Express.js, Node.js, and Socket.io.
 Features chat room creation and sending variations of the word "Bro."
 Code available [here](https://github.com/LoganTML/bro2bro).
 <!--